aiven/aiven-docs/docs/products/kafka/howto/kpow.md

 [create the topics manually](create-topic) or enable the [automatic creation of topics](create-topics-automatically) for the Aiven for Apache Kafka service.

-Furthermore, you need to collect the following information for Apache Kafka and Kpow:
+Also collect the following information for Apache Kafka and Kpow:

 :::tip
 If you create a Kpow trial, you should receive all the `KPOW` related